darktable-org/dtdocs/content/module-reference/utility-modules/shared/collection-filters.md

 ## text search

-You can search images using any of their text properties (path, filename, filmroll, tags, metadata) using the text search filter.
+You can search images using any of their text properties (path, filename, filmroll, tags, metadata, camera, maker) using the text search filter.
 The search is performed "on-the-fly" and the widget is dimmed during the search process.

 By default darktable performs a "fuzzy" search (wildcards are automatically added to the start and the end of the text).
 If you want to search for an exact match, you can enclose it with double-quotes (`"match this exactly"`).